gbabichev/Screen-Snip/README.md

 ### ⚙️ Installation

+Mac App Store

+OR

-(when released) Download from Releases.
+Download from Releases.
 It's signed & notarized!

 ### ⚙️ Build it yourself!